 Employer contributions are funded primarily through a tax levied by the Forest Preserve District of Cook County, Illinois.
-The tax levy, when extended, is limited to an amount not to exceed an amount equal to the total contributions by the employees to the Plan made in the calendar year two years prior to the year for which the annual applicable tax is levied, multiplied by 1.30.
+The employer contributions to be remitted to the Plan are equal to the total contributions made by the employees to the Plan in the calendar year two years prior, multiplied by 1.30.